TeamOpenSmartGlasses/AugmentOS/README.md

 - FactChecker: Fact-checks your conversation in real-time.
 - Memory Augmentation: Short term memory aids during conversations.
 Afterwards, ask questions about and get summaries of your conversations.

-## Name Ideas

-Discuss++

-Convo++
-ConvoTech - A combination of 'Conversation' and 'Technology', highlighting the high-tech nature of the tool.
-ChatSight - Playing on the idea of glasses (sight) and conversation (chat).
-DeepTalk - Emphasizes the depth and richness the tool adds to conversations.
-ChatLens - A nod to the augmented reality perspective and the "lens" through which users can view enriched content.
-ConvoScope - Like a microscope or telescope, it provides depth and breadth to conversations.
-DialogDrive - Points to the dynamic, interactive nature of the tool and how it drives conversations forward.
-InsightChat - Emphasizing the insights and information the tool provides.
-IntellectConvo - Highlights the intellectual depth and richness the tool brings to discussions.
-ConvoCortex - Drawing an analogy to the cerebral cortex, where complex thoughts and processes happen.
-ChatSphere - Suggests a comprehensive, encompassing conversation platform.

 ## Install/Setup

 ### Backend